-Sweet sweet summertime.
-No school, warm days, and that infamous family summer vacation.
+There is no better way to unplug and reconnect as a family than spending some quality time together during a family vacation.
 But where to go?
 What to do?
-Expert family traveler and outdoor enthusiast Christina McEvoy packed up her two sons and headed west to Reno Tahoe for a week full of hiking, biking, long days at the lake, and urban adventures.
+Expert family traveler and outdoor enthusiast Christina McEvoy packed up her two sons and headed west to Reno Tahoe for a week full of hiking, biking, long days at the lake and urban adventures.

 The best way to beat the heat in Reno Tahoe is to get in the water.
 If you have your own river tubes, you can launch them from anywhere and enjoy a relaxing float.
 If you're looking for something a bit more adventurous, you can rent rafting equipment from Sierra Adventures and take their shuttle further upstream.
 The Truckee River Whitewater Park downtown is a 1/2 mile long, consists of 11 drop-pools, and your kids will love it!